Hero background

 With VoP, a payer can confirm the identity of the person or business they are sending money before making a transaction.
 If there is a difference, say, in the payee’s name, the payee’s bank will notify the payer’s bank, which helps the payer to decide whether they would like to continue with the transaction.

-These solutions have existed for some time in several European countries including The Netherlands, the UK, France and Italy.
+These solutions have existed for some time in several European countries including The Netherlands, UK, France and Italy.
 But all EU banks will soon be legally required to introduce one as part of the new SEPA Instant Regulations.

 In this article, we explore why ubiquity is needed for VoP to be truly effective, the challenges banks face in implementing VoP services, and how they can overcome them.

-In Verification of Payee (VoP), 99% coverage is not good enough
+99% coverage is not good enough

 Though European data is hard to come by, the UK’s payments ecosystem has had to deal with eye-watering levels of authorised push payments (APP) scams.
 Close to half a billion pounds were lost to APP fraud in 2022, which overtook card fraud for the first time a year earlier.
 In a recent high-profile case, a finance worker was duped by deepfakes of their colleagues into sending $25 million to scammers.